*Other topics available upon request

 - Dear Woke Brown Girl

-As someone whose known for my writings, in this keynote I usually sit and read pieces of mine while explaining why I wrote what I wrote, analyzing my own growth since a piece was written, and finally ending the keynote with my piece “Dear Woke Brown Girl,” to center and empower the audience to trust their inner voice and inner strength.
+In this keynote I usually sit and read pieces of mine while explaining why I wrote what I wrote, analyzing my own growth since a piece was written, and finally ending the keynote with my piece “Dear Woke Brown Girl,” to center and empower the audience to trust their inner voice and inner strength.

 In this talk I name what it means to attend a PWI as a non-white person.
 Naming what it takes to handle a full course load, all while also maneuvering the racism and white supremacy as it exists in universities that are built on indigenous burial grounds, built by enslaved black people, and profit off of the investments of People of Color.
 I will hold space for non-white students to process the violence they experience while getting these possibly life-changing degrees.